My Landlord Just Gave Me a 10-Day Notice to Comply or Vacate

 A landlord may also give you a 10-Day Notice if you substantially violate a material requirement of a government (subsidized) housing program.
 If this happens to you, you may have more rights that we don’t describe here.
 Read HUD Housing Evictions and/or Evictions from Public Housing (Housing Owned by a Housing Authority) to learn more.

-Write the landlord a letter saying you disagree with (dispute) the 10-Day Notice.
+Write the landlord a letter saying you disagree with (you dispute) the 10-Day Notice.
 Keep a copy of your letter.
 Try to get legal help.
 Contact information is below.

-A 10-Day Notice that is by text, voicemail, email or in person is not a proper notice.
+No. A 10-Day Notice that is sent by text, voicemail, email, or in person is not a proper notice.
 It does not start the eviction process.

-The landlord must also give you official court papers called a “Summons” and “Complaint.”
+If you are still living in the place after 10 days, your landlord may can start an eviction lawsuit against you.
+The landlord does this by giving you official court papers called a "Summons" and "Complaint."
 These papers may require you to send a response to your landlord or their lawyer.
-The landlord needs to have these documents delivered to you if your landlord wants to have the case heard in court.

-If you get four valid, properly served 10-Day Notices to Comply or Vacate within one year, the landlord can end your tenancy with a 60-Day Notice to Terminate before the end of the fixed term or period.
+If you get 4 valid, properly served 10-Day Notices to Comply or Vacate within one year, the landlord can end your tenancy with a 60-Day Notice to Terminate before the end of the fixed rental term or period.
 The notices must all be about different incidents.
+Read My Landlord Just Gave Me a 60-Day Notice to learn more.